googleinterns/zetasql-lint/docs/config.md

 # Config
-Some checks in ZetaSQL linter has configurable options.
-Users can provide a proto-txt file in order to change these options as well as disabling some linter checks.
+Some checks in ZetaSQL linter has configurable options which can be specified in a file contains config proto in text format.
+Disabling checks can also be done using configuration file.

 **Example Usage**
 ```protobuf